 Nineteenth- and twentieth-century French Fiction, critical theory, science and literature, detective fiction, nouveau roman.
-She is the author of Optiques: the Science of the Eye and the Birth of Modern French Fiction (Penn, 2006) and has co-edited journal issues on “Visual Culture” (Contemporary French Civilization) and “Crime Fictions” (Yale French Studies).
-Her book, Legacies of the Rue Morgue: Space and Science in French Crime Fiction (Penn Press,2016), explores scientific discourses (cartography, geology, geography) in modern French crime fiction from Gaboriau to Vargas.
+Professor Goulet is the author of Optiques: the Science of the Eye and the Birth of Modern French Fiction (Penn, 2006) and has co-edited journal issues on “Visual Culture” (Contemporary French Civilization) and “Crime Fictions” (Yale French Studies).
+Her second book, Legacies of the Rue Morgue: Space and Science in French Crime Fiction (Penn Press,2016) explores scientific discourses (cartography, geology, geography) in modern French crime fiction from Gaboriau to Vargas.
+She also has a volume co-edited with Robert Rushing, on the BBC Canada television series: Orphan Black: Performance, Gender, Biopolitics (Intellect Press, 2018).
 Her seminars and graduate courses include “Crime and the City in 19th-c.
 France,” “Science and Literature in France across the Ages,” “Hugo et Balzac,” "Poe's French Legacies," and “Espaces littéraires: Spatial Theory and Modern French Fiction.”
-She is currently Co-Chair, with Corry Cropper of BYU, of the Nineteenth-Century French Studies Association.
+Goulet is currently Co-Chair of the Nineteenth-Century French Studies Association.